A separation theorem for entire transcendental maps: Tools and preliminary results

 Here we state a result from \cite{R3S} about existence of dynamic rays for $\ft$ (recall that $\ft$ is only defined on $\TTt$).
 Then, we prove a theorem about existence of dynamic rays for $f$ corresponding to part $(c)$ of the Structural Lemma \ref{Technical}.

 We define the escaping set

 The following definition of ray tail and dynamic ray is from \cite[Definition 2.2]{R3S}.

 \begin{defn} Let $\ft$ be the lift of a function $f$ in class $\BBt$.
-A \emph{ray tail} for $\ft$ is an injective curve $\Gt:[t_0,\infty)\ra I(\ft)$ such that $\lim_{t\ra\infty}\Re \ft^n(\gt(t))=+\infty$ for any $n>0$ and such that $\Re \ft^n(\gt(t))\ra+\infty$ uniformly in $t$ as $n\ra\infty$.
+A \emph{ray tail} for $\ft$ is an injective curve $\Gt:[t_0,\infty)\ra I(\ft)$ such that $\lim_{t\ra\infty}\Re \ft^n(\Gt(t))=+\infty$ for any $n>0$ and such that $\Re \ft^n(\Gt(t))\ra+\infty$ uniformly in $t$ as $n\ra\infty$.

 Likewise ray tails can be defined for $f$.
-Observe that with this definition a non-broken dynamic ray for $f$ becomes a maximal injective curve $g(t):(0,\infty)\ra I(f)$ such that $g|_{[t,\infty)}$ is a ray tail for every $t>0$.
-Observe also that if a point belongs to a ray tail $g$, by definition it also belongs to a dynamic ray containing $g$. \end{defn}
+Observe that with this definition a non-broken dynamic ray for $f$ becomes a maximal injective curve $g(t):(0,\infty)\ra I(f)$ such that $g|_{[t,\infty)}$ is a ray tail for every $t>0$ and such that no iterate of $g(t)$ is a critical point. \end{defn}

 Let us define

 Observe that $J(\ft)$ includes orbits which escape to infinity but also any periodic orbit whose projection does not intersect $D$.

 For points $\zt\in J(\ft)$, we can naturally introduce symbolic dynamics using the labeling of the tracts (see \cite{DT}, \cite{R3S},\cite{Ba}): if for $n\geq 0$ we have $\ft^n({\zt})\in \Tt_{\alpha_n, i_n} $, we say that $\zt$ has \emph{ address}